 So take it a little easy

 Good exercises for while you’re trying to conceive are walking, moderate running (I like to recommend keeping it under 5k three times a week), strength training and yoga.
 My favorite yoga DVD was ’Restoring Fertility’ (affiliate link) by Drs.
 Brandon Horn and Wendy Yu.
-I did it every day for three months and I intend to do it again postpartum to help regulate my cycle.
+I did it every day for three months and in the face of multiple issues with fertility, I had a successful cycle.